jamaal-b/ynab-email-automation/PROJECT_OVERVIEW.md

 # YNAB Email Automation - Project Overview

-## 📋 What I Built For You
+## 📋 What I Built

-A complete Python application that automatically sends you beautiful HTML email reports about your YNAB budget on a schedule you specified.
+A complete Python application that automatically sends you beautiful HTML email reports about your YNAB budget on a schedule you specify.
+This is what I wanted to see.

 ## 📧 Email Schedule